ITMK/MT_Teaching/README.md

 **1)** As downloadable .jpynb files in this GitHub repository.
 The notebooks can be run on top of a local Python environment or uploaded to cloud-based environments such as Kaggle or Colaboratory.

-**2)** As Colab notebooks which can be run directly in Colab provided the user has a Google account.
+**2)** As Colab notebooks which can be run directly in Colab, provided the user has a Google account.

 **3)** In a separate Binder environment, where they can also be run directly online.